oneils/vimrc/README.md

 e  - move to the end of the next word dd - delete current line
 %  - move to the pair symbol (braces, etc)
+20gg - will move cursor to specified line number 20
 ```

 ## Repeat command